- Banner Web allows you to sign up for classes, check the final exam schedule, and see your financial aid package. There are also many more options.

 - The library provides off-campus access for authorized users to most of its electronic materials.
 More information on the collections and services of Grasselli Library and Breen Learning Center is available from the home page of the library at http://library.jcu.edu.

-- Services for Students with Disabilities (SSD) provides accommodations and support for students with disabilities.
+- Student Accessibility Services (SAS) provides accommodations and support for students with disabilities.
 Our goal is to provide students with disabilities an equal opportunity to competitively pursue a college education.
 Types of disabilities may include: medical/physical; psychological; or learning.
-If you would like assistance with accommodations, you must contact Services for Students with Disabilities.
+If you would like assistance with accommodations, you must contact Student Accessibility Services.
 Documentation and verification of disability are required.
-Specific information regarding documentation and accommodations, as well as other applicable information about SSD and our services, can be found on our website or students can contact our office by calling 216.397.4967.
+Specific information regarding documentation and accommodations, as well as other applicable information about SAS and our services, can be found on our website or students can contact our office by calling 216.397.4967.

 - The Student Health Center is an outpatient facility for students.
 Located on the lower level of Murphy Hall, it provides health care during posted hours five days a week.
 The Health Center is staffed by local physicians, registered nurses, and health-care professionals.
 John Carroll also has a student-led EMS (emergency medical service) squad that is on duty whenever the center is closed.